ylly/mailboxlayerbundle/README.md

 Warning ! the catchAll option can only be used by mailboxlayer's professional accounts.
 Default false.

 - RefuseDisposable check that the email address is not precarious. set true if you don't want disposable address.
+Default false.

 - RefuseUnderScore check The quality score of the email address.
 Allow float between 0 and 1 if you don't want the email's scores to be lower of your chosen limit.
+Default 0.

 - SkipIfServerErrors.
-When true, this option permits email to pass the verifications when API mailboxLayer is down or when there's a problem of user's right
+When true, this option permits email to pass the verifications when API mailboxLayer is down or when there's a problem of user's right.
+Default true.

 ```php
 <?php